-This week, in a letter to the brand new Blue Devils making up the Class of 2022, Duke announced a .
+This week, in a letter to the brand new Blue Devils making up the Class of 2022, Duke announced a major change in first year housing policy.
 Larry Moneta and Steve Nowicki cited a recent uptick in roommate pre-selection—leading to a homogenizing of East Campus living arrangements—as a critical factor in this decision.
 The announcement assured students that the housing process change would prove to be ultimately beneficial to them and would bring about rich opportunities to meet someone entirely new.
 While administrators seem fully secure in this new direction, this sudden shift isn’t without its problems and implementation difficulties.

 Additionally, the supposed diversity advantages that Duke is promoting are superficial at best.
 Simply forcing students from different regions of the world to eat, sleep and work together is not a fix-all for racial and class disharmony on campus.
 Policy solutions like the one touted by Moneta and Nowicki are concerned more with the outward, feigned appearances of neoliberal, brochure-worthy multiculturalism, and are less concerned with the needs and requests of actual students living here.
 While it may seem like a progressive move, this sort of short-sighted regulation change can have serious impacts for the safety and comfort of vulnerable undergraduates being thrust into the unfamiliar and occasionally hostile territory that is college life.